 Let us assume that an interpolation or \gls{gpc}-based polynomial approximation $\widetilde{g} \approx g$ is available.
 The following errors are used to estimate the performance of $\widetilde{g}$ for approximation and \gls{uq} purposes.

 First, we want to estimate the performance of $\widetilde{g}$ in terms of approximation accuracy, i.e., its suitability to act as a surrogate model and reliably replace the input-output map $g$, equivalently, the original computational model.
-To that end, we use a cross-validation sample $\left\{\mathbf{y}_q\right\}_{q=1}^Q$ which is randomly drawn from the joint input \gls{pdf} $\varrho(\mathbf{y})$ and compute the \gls{rms} cross-validation error
+To that end, we use a validation sample $\left\{\mathbf{y}_q\right\}_{q=1}^Q$, which is randomly drawn from the joint input \gls{pdf} $\varrho(\mathbf{y})$ and compute the \gls{rms} validation error:

-From an interpretation point of view, $\epsilon_{\text{cv}, \text{RMS}}$ indicates the average (expected) approximation accuracy of $\widetilde{g}$, while at the same time being sensitive to outliers by penalizing large errors.
-In all numerical experiments, the size of the cross-validation sample is set to $Q=10^5$.
+From an interpretation point of view, $\epsilon_{\text{RMS}}$ indicates the average (expected) approximation accuracy of $\widetilde{g}$, while at the same time being sensitive to outliers by penalizing large errors.
+In all numerical experiments, the size of the validation sample is set to $Q=10^5$.

-Secondly, we want to estimate the performance of $\widetilde{g}$ in terms of \gls{uq} quality, i.e., estimate the accuracy of the statistical measure values provided by post-processing the approximation.
-For that purpose, we use the expected value of the \gls{qoi} as a representative statistical measure and compute the relative error
+Secondly, we want to estimate the performance of $\widetilde{g}$ in terms of \gls{uq} quality, i.e., estimate the accuracy of the statistics values provided by post-processing the approximation.
+For that purpose, we use the expected value of the \gls{qoi} as a representative statistic and compute the relative error:

 where $\mathbb{E}\left[g\right]$ is a reference value and $\widetilde{\mathbb{E}\left[g\right]}$ is an estimate computed by directly post-processing the terms of $\widetilde{g}$.
 In all numerical experiments, the reference expected value is computed with a quasi-\gls{mc} integration scheme based on Sobol sequences, where the size of the quasi-\gls{mc} sample is equal to $10^8$.